denglisch/hsh_vc-3/README.md

 Implementation for exercises Images you'll find in `images.py` (resp. `Haar.py`).
 Toggle booleans in `main()` for each subtask.
+Commented lines are proposals for different usages of the stated functions.

 Three images are provided in list `image_pathes` choose index from [0,2].

 1. See file `Haar.py`.